 In case you had a crash with your STEVENS bicycle, perform at least the check described in the chapter "Before Every Ride".
 Ride back very carefully by taking the shortest route possible, even if your STEVENS bicycle went through this check without any problems.
 Do not accelerate or brake hard and do not ride your bicycle out of the saddle.
 If you are in doubt, have yourself picked up by car, instead of taking any risk.
 Back home you need to check once again your STEVENS bicycle thoroughly.
 If you are in doubt or if you have any questions, contact your STEVENS dealer!

-You find all STEVENS user manuals, the instructions of the component manufacturers as well as the respective weblinks at www.stevensbikes.de/manual
+Be sure to observe the STEVENS user manuals, the instructions of the component manufacturers as well as the respective weblinks on our website at www.stevensbikes.de/manual